RyanMcKeeQUB/colav-protobuf/README.md

 - [src](./src/): The src contains three pkgs
     -   [colav_proto](./colav_proto/)the original proto files which were compiled by protobuf compiler [protos](./src/colav_proto/) these are un-importable but will give you a good idea of the proto structure.
     - [colav_protobuf](./src/colav_protobuf/): This is the importable python pkg you can import the different messages types as follows:
+    - [examples](./src/examples/): This pkg contains mock of each of the protobufs for example and testing purposes.

 ## Usage